 - Command the skills to work effectively on these issues in an interdisciplinary context.

-The five majors include Environmental Policy, Ecology and Biodiversity, Natural Resources and the Environment, Environmental Chemistry, and Arts and Humanities.
+The four majors include Environmental Policy, Ecology and Biodiversity, Natural Resources and the Environment, and Arts and Humanities.

 There are 11 required courses for each of the majors, including a senior capstone course.